tjesi/TTM4205/README.md

   1. *Serious Cryptography* by Jean-Philippe Aumasson at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/serious-cryptography/9781593278267)
   2. *Real-World Cryptography* by David Wong at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/real-world-cryptography/9781617296710)
+  3. *The Hardware Hacking Handbook* by Jasper van Woudenberg and Colin O'Flynn at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/hardware-hacking-handbook/9781593278748)

 Additional great resources in applied cryptography are: